Calgary Dentist Explains Whether Gingivitis is a Contagious Disease

 Gingivitis, commonly termed gum disease or medically termed periodontal disease, is characterized by inflammation of the gums.
 It is most often caused by a bacterial infection in the gums from plaque.
 Some bacteria that result in gingivitis also play a role in causing cavities.
 Its symptoms include swollen, tender, red, and bleeding gums that can affect children and adults who have poor oral hygiene.
 Many people wonder if gingivitis is a contagious disease.

 Is Gingivitis A Contagious Disease?

 The bacteria that cause gingivitis can be spread through saliva.
 It means that it can be spread through saliva-to-saliva contact, whether visible or not.

 Your mouth is protected by your saliva from some of the bacteria you encounter.
 As such, although researchers have shown that it can be transmitted through kissing, other researchers suggested that it is unlikely.
-However, those who have poor oral health may be more vulnerable in getting the bacteria during kissing.
+However, those who have poor oral health may be more vulnerable to getting the bacteria during kissing.
 This may lead to gingivitis.

 How Does Gingivitis Spread?

 Cohabitating couples develop similar bacterial populations.
 Since gingivitis is caused by bacteria, researchers have shown that it can be exchanged between people who live together by sharing silverware, utensils, saliva, and other items.
 Any objects that are contaminated by a person’s saliva can spread the virus by contact with the mouth.

 Being exposed to someone’s saliva does not mean that you will immediately develop gingivitis.
 It is more on the long-term issues with maintaining oral health.
 If you have good oral hygiene, contracting the disease is less likely to happen but if you have poor oral health, you are more susceptible to developing gingivitis.